ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

 #### Document Extension

-A time-series is related to the document it extsnds, by -
+A time-series is related to the document it extends, by -

 * A **reference to the time-series** in the document's metadata.
   The time-series' **name** is kept in the document's metadata.